Apollinaire/graphql-schemas/extensions/chrome/README.md

+# GraphQL Schemas Chrome Extension

+Chrome Devtools panel to see graphql queries on any product.

+## Installation

+Clone the repo, cd here, `npm i` and then `npm run build` or `npm start` if you want to have live refresh.
+Go to `chrome://extensions`, toggle 'developer mode' and then 'install unpacked'.
+Choose the `build` folder that has been created in this directory by the build/start command.

+You should see the panel added when you open the dev-tools.

+## Usage

+Go on a site.
+Open the dev tools.
+Go to the GraphQL Schemas panel.
+Look at the queries detected.

 # Chrome Extension Webpack Boilerplate

 A basic foundation boilerplate for rich Chrome Extensions using [Webpack](https://webpack.github.io/) to help you write modular and modern Javascript code, load CSS easily and [automatic reload the browser on code changes](https://webpack.github.io/docs/webpack-dev-server.html#automatic-refresh).